DavidSRoy/QuotationFixer/README.md

 A software to convert quotes to smart quotes in a Melodie songs database.

-Steps
+## Steps
-1. Click on the InstallQuotationFixer.EXE file.
+1. Click on QuotationFixer.zip.
-2. Click Download
-3. Open QuotationFixer.exe after downloading if not opened.
+2. Click Download.
+You may recieve warnings that the file may be dangerous.
+Select "Keep" or dismiss warnings.
+3. Extract the contents of the zip file.
+4. Open QuotationFixer.exe after downloading.
+Windows SmartDefender may prevent you from running the file.
+Click "More Info" and "Run Anyway"
-4. Select a database to parse.
+5. Select a database to parse.
-5. Click Start to begin process.
+6. Click Start to begin process.
 A backup file with a timestamp in the name will be created in the same directory as the original file.